krishnan-mani/draft-awsome-cloudformation/stories/Story-1/HOW-TO.md

   - You configure a profile for the use of these credentials with the AWS CLI on your workstation

 ```
-$ aws configure --profile Veerur@workshop
+$ aws configure --profile Jay@workshop

-# Paste the 'AWS Access Key Id' and 'AWS Secret Access Key', choose a 'Default region name' (such as "ap-south-1") and 'Default output format' (such as "json")
+# Paste the 'AWS Access Key Id' and 'AWS Secret Access Key' from the downloaded credentials,
+# choose a 'Default region name' (such as "ap-south-1") and 'Default output format' (such as "json")
 ```